 - 2. Dress in Marathon and Combined Marathon - 2.1.Less formal dress is acceptable in Marathon for the Athlete and Grooms.
 Shorts are not permitted; Infringement will incur 10 penalties per person. - 2.2.
 Athletes and Grooms must wear securely fastened Protective Headgear and a back protector in the Marathon that is in compliance with the applicable international testing standards.
 Infringement will result in Elimination. - 2.3.
 In addition, failure to wear such Protective Headgear and back protector where and when required after being notified to do so by an Official, shall result in a Yellow Warning Card, being issued to the Athlete. - 2.4.
 When a body/back protector is required, air protector can be used combined with a real back or body protector but never without. - 3.
 Dress for Athletes and Grooms under the age of 18 - 3.1.
 At all times, whilst on a carriage, Athletes and Grooms under the age of 18 must wear a body /back protector and a securely fastened Protective Headgear.
 Infringement will result in Elimination. - 3.2.
 In addition, failure to wear such Protective Headgear and back protector (in compliance with the applicable international testing standards) where and when required after being notified to do so by an Official, shall result in a Yellow Warning Card, being issued to the Athlete. - 3.3.
 During Horse inspections, it is strongly recommended for Athletes and Grooms under the age of 18 to wear securely fastened Protective Headgear. - 4.
 Whip for Dressage and Cones - 4.1.
-The Athlete must carry a whip of traditional style.
+The Athlete must carry a driving whip of traditional style.
 The lash, which may be tied to the stick, must be capable of release, and must be long enough to reach all the Horses. - 4.2.
 An Athlete must start the competition with a whip in hand or incur 5 penalty points. - 4.3.
-If an Athlete drops or puts down his whip, between start and finish, or if it is not held in the hand, he will incur 5 penalty points. - 4.4.
-The whip, if dropped, need not be replaced and the Athlete may finish without a whip.
-However the Groom may hand the Athlete a spare whip and without any further penalty.
+If an Athlete drops or puts down his whip, between start and finish, or if it is not held in the hand, he will incur 5 penalty points.